lightning-auriga/cookiecutter-54gene-workflow/README.md

-# cookiecutter-cgr-workflow
+# cookiecutter-54gene-workflow

-Cookiecutter template for CGR workflows.
+Cookiecutter template for 54gene workflows.
 This is based off of conventions defined for Snakemake workflows, but may be adapted for any other workflow management system.

 ## Authors
 B. Ballew